2001 Santana High School shooting: Victims

-Williams shot 15 people, two of who died.
-The two students that were killed were 14-year-old Bryan Zuckor and 17-year-old Randy Gordon.
+Williams shot 15 people, two of whom died.
+The two students that were killed were 14-year-old Bryan Christian Zuckor and 17-year-old Randy Gordon.
 Eleven students and two school supervisors suffered gunshot wounds and were treated at either UC San Diego Medical Center or Rady Children's Hospital.

+Zuckor was playing for a community basketball team at the time of the shooting, and was described by his coach as a resilient person.
+He apparently had dreams of becoming a stuntman in the future, and had a talent for pole vaulting.
+Gordon was described by his mother as a cheerful person.
+He apparently loved cross-country and had aspirations of joining the United States Navy after graduation.
+Around 600 to 700 people attended both the boys funeral services.

 Perpetrator

-Charles Andrew Williams was born in Frederick, Maryland, on February 8, 1986, the firstborn child of Jeff and Linda Williams.
+Charles Andrew Williams was born in Maryland, on February 8, 1986, the firstborn child of Jeff and Linda Williams.
 Known by his family as "Andrew" or "Andy" for short, he had one half-brother, Michael.
-His parents divorced in 1990, leaving his father with custody and little contact with his mother.
-Jeff and Andy moved to California in the fall.
+His parents divorced in 1990, leaving his father with custody over him, while his mother gained custody over his brother.
+His mother and brother moved to South Carolina, while Andy and his father remained in Maryland.
+According to his former girlfriend Kathleen Seek, Andy was apparently very popular while living in Maryland.
+Despite this, Jeff and Andy moved to Twentynine Palms, California at least a year before the shooting.
+Six months after this move, the two moved once again to Santee.

 While attending Santana High School, Williams was bullied by fellow students because of his small size.
-He began to spend time with a crowd of skateboarders.
+He began to spend time with a group of skateboarders, and also began to smoke marijuana.
 Williams was accepted within this peer group; however, at times these individuals also bullied him.
 Jeff has stated that an older man bought the boys alcohol and drugs in exchange for sexual favors and that Andy did not mention this abuse until long after his arrest.
 In 2011, that older man, Chris Reynolds, was sentenced to 40 years in prison in Oklahoma for molesting other adolescent boys.